 The New Testament is accurate because there are approximately 5,800 handwritten Greek manuscripts of it that exist today (Greek was the original language of the New Testament).
 The time between the original composition and our earliest copies is an unbelievably short 60 years or so.

 The New Testament manuscripts provide significantly more early copies than any other ancient work.
 In comparison, “The Iliad” by Homer, one of the greatest works of ancient literature, stands in second place with only 643 ancient manuscripts.
 So, if we reject the authenticity of the New Testament on textual grounds we’d have to reject every ancient work of antiquity and declare null and void every piece of historical information from written sources prior to the beginning of the second millennium AD.

-Further, the New Testament manuscripts are not biased because many secular sources confirm many details mentioned in it.
-These writers include Josephus, Tacitus, Lucian, Thallus, Suetonius, Pliny the Younger, and the Jewish Talmud, among others.
+The New Testament manuscripts are true because many secular sources confirm a lot details mentioned in it.
+These writers include Josephus, Tacitus, Lucian, Thallus, Suetonius, Pliny the Younger, the Jewish Talmud, and others.

 The late New Testament scholar F.F.
 Bruce notes the following summary of events verified in the extra-biblical documents in his work “Jesus & Jewish Origins Outside the New Testament”: